-The Kentucky Wastewater Surveillance System (KYWSS) is a joint project of three divisions of the KY Dept for Public Health (KDPH): Public Health Protection & Safety (PHPS), Epidemiology & Health Planning (EHP) and the Division of Laboratory Services (DLS).
-Laboratories at both the University of Kentucky (UK) and the University of Louisville (UofL) assist KYWSS by analyzing samples from some of our sites.
-Collection sites are the sewage catchment area, or “sewershed,” served by a local wastewater treatment plant.
-UK collects and analyzes samples from both sewersheds in Lexington and those in the East Region: UofL manages samples for all five (5) of the Louisville sewersheds.
-KYWSS includes wastewater treatment plants (WWTPs) in regionally important sites such as university towns, military installations, tourism, and economic and medical hub cities to provide ample data for reliable wastewater-based sentinel epidemiologic data collection.
+The KYWSS is a whole-of-Kentucky effort supported by three divisions of the KY Dept for Public Health (KDPH): Public Health Protection & Safety (PHPS), Epidemiology & Health Planning (EHP) and the Division of Laboratory Services (DLS), as well as scientists at both the University of Kentucky (UK) and the University of Louisville (UofL).
+KYWSS sites include wastewater treatment plants (WWTPs) for regionally important sites such as university towns, military installations, tourism, and economic and medical hub cities to provide ample data for reliable wastewater-based sentinel epidemiologic data collection.

 How does this work?

-dashboard that regularly reports wastewater viral activity in Kentucky.
-The KYWSS dashboard displays Wastewater Viral Activity Level (WVAL) for COVID-19, Flu A, and RSV.
-KYWSS does not examine any other viruses or substances.
-Data is presented as maps displaying sewersheds with each site’s most recent week’s WVAL as well as state and regional graphs showing a history of WVAL changes.
-To learn more about WVAL, visit the
+public dashboard.
+The KYWSS dashboard displays Wastewater Viral Activity Level (WVAL) for COVID-19, Flu, and RSV and will be updated with additional features over time.
+KYWSS only collects and displays respiratory virus data.
+Dashboard maps display each collection site’s most recent WVAL as well as state and regional graphs showing a history of WVAL changes.
+To learn more about WVAL, visit the NWSS About the Data page.

 Why is this important?